3 Little Known Facts About the Health and Taste of Quail Eggs

 - If you have lots of quail eggs available (e.g., you live on a quail farm or live next door to one!).
 I’m sure that applies to a lot of you!

 - If you want something cute for a dinner party.
 For quail eggs, they’ve really only got their cute size going for them.
-Although it’s fairly common in countries like the Philippines or Vietnam, quail eggs are fairly uncommon in the US.
+Although it’s fairly common in countries like the Philippines, Thailand, and Vietnam, quail eggs are fairly uncommon still in the US.
 This makes them great for when you have guests over and want to wow them with an extraordinary Paleo dish.
 As a disclosure, I did make a pretty quail egg salad, and the recipe for that is here.